-What happens in Rappahannock County when the lease term ends?
+What happens in Rappahannock County when the lease ends?

-At the end of the lease term in Rappahannock County, either party can opt to end the tenancy.
-The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.
+At the end of the lease in Rappahannock County, either party can opt to end the tenancy.
+The rental investor could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the landlord wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will usually contact a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will routinely create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.

-Sometimes things happen that require a tenant to break the lease.
-When this happens, Nesbitt Realty tries to minimize the impact of this event on the rental investor.
-If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
+Sometimes things happen which make a renter to break the lease.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental investor.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Readying the rental investment